semver/semver/semver.md

 metadata are considered to be the same version.

-1. Precedence MUST be calculated by separating the version into major, minor, patch, pre-release, and build identifiers in that order.
+1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
 Major, minor, and patch versions are always compared numerically.
 Pre-release precedence MUST be determined by comparing each dot separated identifier as follows: identifiers consisting of only digits are compared numerically and identifiers with letters or hyphens are compared lexically in ASCII sort order.
 Numeric identifiers always have lower precedence than non-numeric identifiers.
-Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 <
-1.0.0-rc.1 < 1.0.0.
+Example: 1.0.0-alpha < 1.0.0-alpha.1 < 1.0.0-beta.2 < 1.0.0-beta.11 < 1.0.0-rc.1 < 1.0.0.

 Why Use Semantic Versioning?
 ----------------------------